cjxyyzs/ENF-NAH-Dataset/README.md

 </div>

 ## 3. Duration
-The ENF-WHU-v2-Dataset's audio durations are tailored based on an analysis of needs across various ENF forensic studies as shown in the following table, ensuring versatility for different research objectives.
-The dataset's 5 to 30 minutes recordings strike a balance, covering a wide spectrum of forensic analysis scenarios.
+The ENF-NAH-Dataset's audio durations are tailored based on an analysis of needs across various ENF forensic studies as shown in the following table, ensuring versatility for different research objectives.
+The recordings in the dataset, which range from 2 to 30 minutes strike a balance, covering a wide spectrum of forensic analysis scenarios.
 <div align="center">
   <table>
     <tr>